EngineerFaunce/java-programs/COS 125/README.md

-# Couple notes

-A comment near the top of the .java files details what a program does.

-Also just a heads up that assignment 10 and 11 are incomplete due to me not managing my time wisely during my Freshman year.
+## Description
+This subfolder contains Java assignment for the COS 125 course offered at UMO during my freshman year.
+Each assignment should contain a README.md that gives a brief description of what each program does.

+Since this was my first year with programming don't expect anything too crazy.
+Looking back at a lot of these assignments now I only have to ask _"Why?"_ because with the experience I have now I would have taken a different approach to these problems.

+## Important
+As of right now assignment 10 and 11 are incomplete, but some day I'll revisit them to complete them.
+- [ ] Assignment 10
+- [ ] Assignment 11